thedynamiclinker/sudocode/lost+found/3/2 - Church's Thesis (Not that one).md

 1: I think so.
 The branch that worked was when a "1" existed somewhere in the sequence.
 If it exists we can find it, so we can eventually take that branch.

 0: What about situations like this?

-Suppose A is the sentence "There exists a 1 in this sequence", or equivalently, "This generator will eventually yield 1.
+> Suppose A is the sentence "There exists a 1 in this sequence", or "This generator will eventually yield a 1."

 1: Isn't that the first example up above?
 The one that didn't have problems?